 Learn more: Risk Factors for Dementia, Symptoms of Dementia, Causes of Dementia, Diagnosis of Dementia and Treatment of Dementia.

 Alzheimer’s is a degenerative brain disease that is caused by complex brain changes following cell damage.
 It leads to dementia symptoms that gradually worsen over time.
 The most common early symptom of Alzheimer’s is trouble remembering new information because the disease typically impacts the part of the brain associated with learning first.

 As Alzheimer’s advances, symptoms get more severe and include disorientation, confusion and behavior changes.
 Eventually, speaking, swallowing and walking become difficult.

 Though the greatest known risk factor for Alzheimer’s is increasing age, the disease is not a normal part of aging.
-And though most people with Alzheimer’s are 65 and older, approximately 200,000 Americans under 65 have younger-onset Alzheimer’s disease.
+And though most people with Alzheimer’s are 65 and older, approximately 200,000 Americans under 65 are living with younger-onset Alzheimer’s disease.

 Learn more: 10 Early Signs and Symptoms of Alzheimer’s, Alzheimer’s and the Brain, Risk Factors for Alzheimer’s, Diagnosis of Alzheimer’s, 3 Stages of Alzheimer's, Treatment of Alzheimer’s and Alzheimer’s Research and Progress.